TR-1000/desultory_web_apps/README.md

-Random Django and Flask apps, just for fun or learning.
+Random apps, just for fun or learning.